janspudich/OTE-data-scraper-and-API/README.md

 ## The OTE API module (OAM)
 The OTE API module is a very simple REST API server which receives an HTTP request at `GET /marketData` and replies with a response containing JSON encoded data in the body.
-Parameters of the request are documented in the section [Configuration](#configuration-(oam)).
+Parameters of the request are documented in the section [Configuration](#configuration-oam).

 ### Dependencies (OAM)
-In addition to the dependencies listed in the [data scraper module dependencies](#dependencies-(dsm)), the OTE API module has the following dependencies:
+In addition to the dependencies listed in the [Dependencies (DSM)](#dependencies-dsm), the OTE API module has the following dependencies:

 | NPM package | Version         | Comment |
 |-------------|-----------------|---------|